Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Cauchy's formulas and the support function of the Brownian convex hull

 In particular,

 Taking expectation in \eqref{eq:cauchy_for_LtauD} and applying Tonelli's theorem, we obtain

 which is exactly the first equality in equation \eqref{eq:exp_per} in Theorem \ref{thm:main}.
 Thus, the problem of computing the expected perimeter of the Brownian convex hull in the disk is reduced to computing the expected value of the maximum horizontal displacement $M$.
+We compute much more than just the expected value of $M$.
+Namely, we develop an exact expression for the cumulative distribution function of $M$.
+In order to do this, as already mentioned, we first recast the law of $M$ in terms of harmonic measure in a particularly shaped domain that we call the truncated disk.